-Thankfully adding a UV coating to your Rx lenses is easy, and often comes free with the lens you order from FramesDirect.com.
-Our clear, protective lens coating blocks 100% of harmful UVA and UVB rays and comes as standard on all all polycarbonate and hi-index lenses.
+Yes!
+In fact, if you opt for glasses without 100% UV protection, you may as well not wear sunglasses at all.
+Adding a UV coating to your Rx lenses is easy, and often comes free with the lenses you order from FramesDirect.com.
+Our clear, protective lens coating blocks 100% of harmful UVA and UVB rays and comes standard on all polycarbonate and high-index lenses.
 Without changing the color of the lens, the coating will completely defend your eyes against UVA and UVB rays.

 Blue light-filtering lens treatment is among the newest available eye protection technologies.
 Most LED screens emit harmful blue light, which can damage the retinas in your eyes, and also affects sleep patterns.
 Wearing blue-light-filtering lenses during prolonged computer or tablet use filters out harmful blue light for enhanced safety and melatonin production at night.

 In most cases, yes.
 Choose sunglasses that offer 100% UV protection and will also filter out most of the blue-violet light, also known as HEV rays.
 Adding a UV coating to your eyeglasses may suffice to filter out the blue light emitted from LED screens, as well.
 Since harmful blue light is emitted from LED screens, while UV and blue-violet light is emitted from the sun, it may be worthwhile to opt for both coatings to ensure extra protection.
 Heavy gamers or wearers who spend long hours on a computer may even opt for lenses in bronze, copper, or a reddish-brown tint for the best protection against HEV rays.

 Blue-violet light is between 400 and 455nm as stated by ISO TR20772-2018.

 (ISO: International Standards Organization – “Ophthalmic optics – Spectacles lenses – Short Wavelength visible solar radiation and the eye, FD ISO/TR 20772”)